-To register, please call Maggie Lisman, Academic Programs Coordinator at (802) 985 3346, x3395.
+Pre-registration required for homeschooling families and school groups.
+To register, please call Maggie Lisman, Academic Programs Coordinator at (802) 985-3346, x3395.

 WHEN IS IT OFFERED?

-PCAE workshops are offered from November to April, in conjunction with the winter/early spring special exhibition schedule (see below)
+PCAE workshops are offered from September to June, in conjunction with the winter/early spring special exhibition schedule (see below)

 HOW DOES IT WORK?